222750014/222750014-eportfolio/README.md

 📚 Reinforced my understanding of workplace professionalism, especially around communication and discretion 💡 Learned to pay closer attention to behavioral expectations like punctuality — small details that make a big impact This module helped me sharpen my awareness of how small actions shape professional impressions.
 As someone who values reliability and teamwork, I’ll carry these lessons into every collaboration.</p>

+<b>Business Communication </b>

+<p><b><i>Situation</b></i>
+This module was part of my professional skills training, focused on effective communication in business settings.
+It covered verbal and non-verbal communication, tone, etiquette, and language use across different formats like email and video conferencing.</p>

+<p><b><i>Task</b></i>
+My task was to complete a timed quiz assessing my understanding of business communication principles.
+The questions tested both conceptual knowledge and practical judgment in workplace scenarios.</p>

+<p><b><i>Action</b></i>
+I worked through the quiz in under nine minutes, answering questions on topics like:
+- The purpose of business communication
+- Non-verbal cues
+- Appropriate tone in emails
+- Etiquette for virtual backgrounds
+I initially missed one question about when to use formal language, but I corrected it in my second attempt — a quick reminder that context matters in communication.</p>

+<p><b><i>Resultn</b></i>
+✅ Scored 100/100
+⏱️ Completed in 8 minutes and 53 seconds
+📚 Strengthened my grasp of professional tone, clarity, and etiquette — all essential for cross-functional collaboration 💬 Reinforced how intentional communication builds trust and efficiency, especially in remote or asynchronous environments As someone who documents APIs and collaborates across backend/frontend boundaries, this module sharpened my ability to communicate with precision and professionalism.</p>

+<b>Interviwew Skills</b>

+<p><b><i>Situation</b></i>
+This module was part of my career development coursework, designed to test my understanding of effective interview strategies.
+It covered key areas like answering common questions, researching companies, and using structured methods like CAR (Context, Action, Result).</p>

+<p><b><i>Task</b></i>
+My goal was to complete a timed quiz that assessed my readiness for job interviews.
+I needed to demonstrate practical knowledge of how to present myself, respond to typical questions, and show professionalism.</p>

+<p><b><i>Action</b></i>
+I completed the quiz in under five minutes, answering questions on:
+- The purpose of interviews
+- The CAR method
+- How to research companies
+- Responding to “Tell me about yourself”
+- Handling the “greatest weakness” question
+I focused on clarity and relevance in each answer, drawing from both theory and personal experience.
+The CAR method especially resonated with me — it’s a great way to structure responses that highlight impact.</p>

+<p><b><i>Result</b></i>
+✅ Scored 100/100
+⏱️ Completed in 4 minutes and 54 seconds
+🎯 Reinforced my confidence in navigating interviews with structure and authenticity 📚 Learned how to turn common questions into opportunities to showcase value This module helped me sharpen my storytelling and self-presentation — skills I’ll carry into future interviews, client meetings, and team collaborations.</p>